slawekkolodziej/secretsecret/README.md

 Visit service homepage, then:

 1. Type the secret that you want to share
-2. Type password used to encrypt your secret
+2. Optionally attach files using the "Attach Files" button or drag & drop them
+3. A password is auto-generated for you, but you can customize it if needed
-3. You can modify default expiration and self-destruct options, or leave default values
+4. You can modify default expiration, self-destruct, and single-click access options
-4. Click 'encrypt'
+5. Click 'Encrypt'
-5. Share the provided link and password used in step 2 with your team mates.
+6. Share the provided link (and password if not using one-click mode) with your recipients

 ### Receiving a secret

-1. Open the received secret**secret** link.
+1. Open the received secretsecret link
-2. Type password you received from a person who gave you the link.
+2. If using one-click mode, the secret will decrypt automatically.
+Otherwise, enter the password you received
-3. Click "decrypt" to see the secret.
+3. Click "Decrypt" to see the secret and download any attached files

 ## Self hosting